silhavyj/ZeroMate/docs/build.md

 ## Output

-After a successful build on either platform, you can find all the output files in the 'output' folder, which is located in the root directory of the project structure.
+After a successful build on either platform, you can find all the output files in the output folder, which is located in the root directory of the project structure.

 ```
 .